inzombyac/Power/README.md

 	* Red = The computer has no blockers and will sleep after the specfied interval

 ## Requirements
 The script is provided as an AutoHotkey script or a Windows .exe.
 You can use either, but the program must be run as Admin in order to access the Windows power configuration information.
+To use the shared files functionality, you must download a copy of [PsFile](https://docs.microsoft.com/en-us/sysinternals/downloads/psfile) and place it in the lib directory as Microsoft does not allow users to redistribute the file

 ## Settings
 After you launch the program for the first time a power.ini configuration file will be created.
 This controls the application settings.
 Here are the options you can configure: